Venezuelans protest after UN report alleges deaths and cover-ups

 FAES members fake crime scenes to justify killings, the report alleged.
 In interviews with the family members of 20 such victims, the report found that "in every case, witnesses reported how FAES manipulated the crime scene and evidence.
 They would plant arms and drugs and fire their weapons against the walls or in the air to suggest a confrontation and to show the victim had 'resisted authority'."

 In 2018 alone, 5,287 Venezuelans were killed while "resisting authority," the report said, citing the Maduro administration's own figures.

 From January to May 2019, an official count of 1,569 more were killed.
 Local organizations estimate that the death toll is even higher.

 Maduro regime responds

 The Maduro administration has fiercely rejected the OHCHR's findings.
 In a statement on Thursday, it described the report as "a selective and openly partial vision on the real situation of Human Rights in the Bolivarian Republic of Venezuela."

 It also criticized the organization's methodology and accused it of omitting Venezuela's achievements in murder reduction, which it credits in part to stronger low enforcement.

 Before the report's release, Bachelet had visited Venezuela in June.
 She held meetings with both Maduro and opposition leader Guaido, and said on Friday that her office had been advocating for the release of those detained in Venezuela for acts of non-violent dissent.

 Twenty-two detainees, including the high-profile judge Lourdes Afiuni and journalist Braulio Jatar, were indeed released in the wake of the report.
-But as months of nationwide protests and international pressure fail to produce change in the government or its policies, it's unclear what one more report can do.

-While demonstrators gathered in Caracas, Jatar, who had been arrested three years ago after reporting on anti-government protests at the time, tweeted the caveat that his release came with "limited freedom."
+But as months of nationwide protests and international pressure fail to produce change in the government or its policies, it's unclear what one more report can achieve in the long-term.
+Jatar, who had been arrested after reporting on anti-government protests in 2016, tweeted today that his release came with "limited freedom."

-So far, Guaido's much-heralded opposition movement has failed to displace Maduro since it emerged in January, and Friday's protests appeared similarly inconclusive by mid-afternoon.
+So far, Guaido's much-heralded opposition movement has also failed to change policy or displace Maduro since it emerged in January.
+Friday's protests appeared similarly inconclusive by mid-afternoon.

 Asked by CNN's Isa Soares if the country's opposition movement had lost its momentum after failing to unseat Maduro, Guaido -— who has been recognized by the US and more than 50 other countries as Venezuela's legitimate leader — nevertheless responded that "the momentum of liberty cannot be lost."